openedx/edx-platform/openedx/features/journals/README.rst

 **Journal**:

 The Journal is a new product type that will be offered for purchase in the LMS.
 It is indepedent from a course, and contains a collection of resources/content-types (documents, videos, rich text, etc) that can be updated easily through the Journal service.
-A Journals is linked to an organization and you can purchase/receive access to it.
+A Journal is linked to an organization and you can purchase/receive access to it.
 One notable difference is that a Journal will have an access_length, which determines the amount of time the learner will have access to it post-purchase.
 This is our first stage towards a subscription model.
 The Discovery Service is the source-of-truth for all Journal related marketing information that is displayed in the LMS.

 **JournalBundle**: